wsamuelw/review-data-using-SVC/README.md

+# predictive analytics using SCV

-# a quick demo to predict sentiment i.e. positive or negative from a list of reviews using SCV
+a quick demo to predict sentiment i.e. positive or negative from a list of reviews using SCV in python

 Here is a link to referrence